feeph/pypackage-template/README.md

 - opinionated
 - use namespace packages to avoid naming collisions
-- use uv & tox for all our development needs
+- use pre-commit, tox & uv for development and testing
-- use dependabot, pdm-backend, pre-commit & release-please for all our packaging needs
+- use dependabot, pdm-backend & release-please for packaging and releases

 __namespaces__